-The UUCC is one of approximately 1,000 Unitarian Universalist congregations in the United States.
-Our denomination is grounded in centuries of critical thinking, and our particular progressive movement developed out of 18th century liberal Christianity and from spiritual forebears who placed a high value of the use of reason in spiritual matters.
+The Unitarian Universalist Community of Charlotte is one of approximately 1,000 Unitarian Universalist congregations in the United States.
+Our denomination is grounded in centuries of critical thinking, and our particular progressive movement developed out of 18th-century liberal Christianity and from spiritual forebears who placed a high value on the use of reason in spiritual matters.

-We now draw our religious understanding from many sources and believe in the responsibility of each individual to find her or his own most meaning-filled religious path.
+We now draw our religious understanding from many sources and believe in the responsibility of all individuals to find their own most meaning-filled religious path.
 This idea of individual freedom of belief is guided not by doctrine or creed but by a set of strong values and moral teachings.
 The Seven Principles of Unitarian Universalism include “the inherent worth and dignity of every person” and “respect for the interdependent web of all existence of which we are a part.”